-Blank faceplates should occupy any empty line card slots in the chassis.
+e Blank faceplates should occupy any empty line card slots in the chassis.
 The blank faceplate installation is similar to the line card installation.

-- Step 1 Connect a grounding strap to the ESD grounding jack. - Step 2 Align the blank faceplate edges with the slot guides in the chassis. - Step 3 Lift the ejector lever and gently apply pressure to the faceplate while pushing the blank faceplate into the slot. - Step 4 Push on the faceplate to fully seat the blank faceplate. - Step 5 Press down on the ejector lever to secure the faceplate.
+- Step 1 Connect a grounding strap to the ESD grounding jack on the chassis. - Step 2 Align the blank faceplate edges with the slot guides in the chassis. - Step 3 Lift out on the ejector lever and gently apply pressure to the faceplate while pushing the blank faceplate into the slot. - Step 4 Push on the faceplate to fully seat the blank faceplate. - Step 5 Press down on the ejector lever to secure the faceplate.